HTTP CONNECT forward proxy

 To enable the HTTP CONNECT forward proxy, add the tunnel_pass directive that turns on the forward proxy functionality within the server or location blocks.

-The tunnel_pass directive is a content handling directive (similar to proxy_pass or grpc_pass), and if specified for the server block, will not be inherited by corresponding location blocks.
+The tunnel_pass directive is a content handling directive (similar to proxy_pass), and if specified for the server block, will not be inherited by corresponding location blocks.
 If you have a location that implements any other NGINX Plus capabilities within the forward proxy, you will need to enable the tunnel_pass for this location as well.
-See Disabling other http methods.
+See Disable other HTTP methods.

 server {